insitro/kindel/README.md

 ### Datasets

 All datasets are located in AWS S3 at the URL: `s3://kin-del-2024/data`.
+You can preview the data using 42basepairs here: https://42basepairs.com/browse/s3/kin-del-2024

 The recommended **training dataset** is stored in the `{target}_1M.parquet` files, which contain top 1M molecules from the DEL screen that were used to train ML models used in our benchmark.